w3f/polkadot-wiki/docs/general/polkadot-v1.md

-further improved such that the tasks which are currently managed on the relay chain, such as balances transfers, staking, and governance, can be delegated to [system parachains](../learn/learn-system-chains.md) to increase flexibility and to focus the use of the relay-chain to provide shared security and interoperability.
+further improved such that the tasks which are currently managed on the relay chain, such as balances transfers, staking, and governance, can be delegated to [system parachains](../learn/learn-system-chains.md) to increase flexibility and to focus the use of the relay chain to provide shared security and interoperability.
 Blockspace is only accessible through auctions, but an auction winner has access to a "freighter of blocks" regardless it is needed or not.
 This creates high entry barriers and it can lead to waste of energy and resources.